syallop/DSL-Compose/README.md

 ```

 ####Compatibly
-Finally - and the main extension of the code - is the ability to explicitly interpret programs
+FInally, progam can be explicitly interpreted with compatible
-with compatible (but not structurally identical) intepreter compositions.
+(but not structurally identical) intepreter compositions.

 ‘interpretUsing’ implements this functionality and can therefore be used on
 compositions which: